 5. Keep electronics away from arm’s reach.
 If you have a habit of browsing through your social media feed before bed, it could be time to curb the habit.
 For some, using electronic devices such as a laptop or cellphone can make it hard to fall asleep due to the particular type of light emanating from the screens.

-6. Exercise daily.
-Vigorous activity is best, but even light exercise can be helpful.
+6. Exercise.
 Try to go for a brisk jog or a walk around the park at least once per day.
 Remember: Any activity is better than none.
 Go out and get moving!

 7. Set the room to a cool, comfortable temperature: When you’re drowsy, your body temperature goes down and then rises again once morning comes.
 To avoid restlessness throughout the night, the National Sleep Foundation recommends setting the thermostat to 65 degrees in your bedroom.

 Now that you know that getting a good night’s rest is essential to your overall well-being, why not take it to the next level with an overnight mask that nourishes your skin while you snooze?
-Here, we share the best overnight face masks—from the L’Oreal portfolio of brands—to apply before bed.
+Here, we share the best overnight face masks and night creams to apply before bed.

-Formulated with Ophiopogan Japonicus Extract, Glacial Proteins, and Desert Plants, this overnight face mask works to replenish your skin’s “hydration rervoir” to help reduce moisture depletion.
-As a result, you’ll experience long-lasting hydration and healthy-looking skin!
-The best part?
-All skin types can enjoy Kiehl’s Ultra Facial Overnight Hydrating Mask.
+Formulated with 10.5% squalane, this creamy overnight face mask works to replenish and support your skin’s moisture barrier.
+As a result, you’ll experience long-lasting hydration and smooth, healthy-looking skin.

 Is your skin looking dehydrated and stressed?
 Hydrate it overnight with SkinCeuticals Hydrating B5 Masque!
 The gel-based formula is enriched with vitamin B5 and hyaluronic acid and is ideal for all skin types.
 Upon use, the formula works to help restore the skin’s optimal moisture balance to maintain a radiant, healthy appearance.